BioInf2305/scalepopgen_v0/read_me/treemix/run_treemix.md

 ```outgroup```: the population ID of the outgroup;\
 ```cm_to_bp```: the number of base pairs that corresponds to one cM

-Move forward to the tab named **treemix**, where we specify parameters described at the begining of this read.me.
+When we have filled in all the general parameters, we can move to the tab **treemix**, where we specify parameters described at the beginning of this documentation.
 At the end, save the parameters as yml file.

-After setting the parameters, choose any profile, we prefer mamba, and set maximum number of processes, 10 in our case, that can be executed in parallel by each executor.
+After setting all parameters and exporting them as yml file, we are ready to start the workflow.
+Choose any profile, we prefer mamba, and set the maximum number of processes, 10 in our case, that can be executed in parallel by each executor.
 From within the **scalepopgen** folder, execute the following command:
 ```
 nextflow run scalepopgen.nf  -params-file treemix.yml -profile mamba -qs 10
 ```